 - Taxation of international transactions and non - resident taxation in India.

 - You need to understand and get comfortable with the case study format and formalize yourself with the methods of decoding case studies.
-So practice a lot with ca mock test series.
+So practice a lot with the ca mock test series.

 - Do not jump from one study material to another, as it is not good for you to get overwhelmed with different or unfamiliar formats/questions and then panic.
 Stay calm and stick to one material.